 Richard Downes is a Prime Time reporter.
 Newly returned from a three-year assignment as Washington Correspondent, Richard joined RTÉ in 1999 after a decade of working as a foreign correspondent for the BBC in war zones and developing countries.

 Born and bred in Co.
 Donegal, Aoife Hegarty joined RTÉ in 2007.
-After several years in the RTÉ newsroom working in both radio and television, Aoife moved to the Current Affairs Department in 2012, becoming a reporter on the station's flagship Current Affa
+After several years in the RTÉ newsroom working in both radio and television, Aoife moved to the Current Affairs Department in 2012, becoming a reporter for Prime Time.

 Barry O'Kelly joined RTÉ in 2006.
 He is a staff journalist, who films, edits and produces long-form documentaries on social and crime-related issues.